Mbizo

+Mbizo is a suburb in Kwekwe, a city in the Midlands Province of Zimbabwe.
+Alongside Amaveni, it is one of Kwekwe's two high-density suburbs.
+As of October 2024, it had a population of approximately 50,000.

+Layout

-Mbizo is a high density suburb in Kwekwe.
-It is located east of the city center across the railway line from ZIMASCO, the ferro-chrome producer.
-The suburb is divided into several sections all numbered one up to twenty.
-Mbizo Section One and Two form the oldest part of the suburb, which were originally built to house cheap labour for the gold mines in up town.
+Mbizo is divided into several sections, numbered from Mbizo 1 up to Mbizo 22.
+Mbizo 1 and 2 form the oldest part of the suburb, which was originally built to house cheap labour for the gold mines in up town.

-Mbizo Stadium is located across from section one.
-Nearby, Manunure High School sprawls in a meadow across the street from Section Two.
+The neighborhood is located east of the city center, across the railway line from the Zimbabwe Iron and Smelting Company (ZIMASCO), the country's largest ferrochrome producer.
+Mbizo Stadium is located across from Section 1.
+Nearby, Manunure High School sprawls in a meadow across the street from Section 2.

-Background
+Mbizo contains three of the city's five city-run clinics, and the city's only youth centre.

+History

-The suburb, as is everything in Zimbabwe's main towns and cities, was formally a black only area, reserved for the poor and African population that streamed to the town in search of jobs.
-Together with Amaveni, Mbizo supplied the much needed labour to the gold mines scattered across the growing town.
-Since independence, the population of the suburb has exploded and the suburb itself has expanded from two sections numbered one and two, to eighteen.
-Most of these sections have extensions called 'one extension' and so forth.
+The suburb, like all of Zimbabwe's major towns and cities, was formerly a black-only area, reserved for the poor African population that came to the town in search of jobs.
+Together with Amaveni, Mbizo supplied labour to the gold mines scattered across the growing town.
+Since Zimbabwe gained independence, the population of the suburb has increased dramatically, with the suburb expanding from 2 to 22 sections.

-In the news

-It is the hometown of Samukeliso Sithole, a teenager who won seven gold medals in women's athletics events in 2004.
-The following year, Sithole, who was considered to be a man impersonating a woman, was sentenced to jail for four years.
-Sithole was released early in December 2007.
-In 2014, Sithole's younger brother, Kelvin Sibanda, killed Sithole with a screwdriver during an argument.
-The murder occurred in Bulawayo, about 200 km southwest of Mbizo.
-Sibanda was sentenced to one year in jail and an additional two years of a suspended sentence.
+Mbizo Stadium stampede

+On 21 November 2014, a stampede occurred at Mbizo Stadium, killing 11 and injuring 40 people.
+Reuters reported that around 30,000 people attended a religious service officiated by Walter Magaya.
+After the service, a large portion of the crowd attempted to leave the stadium using one exit.
+Four people died instantly in the ensuing stampede, while seven more were pronounced dead at a nearby hospital.
+The Indo-Asian News Service reported that the stampede was caused by police firing tear gas after some of the crowd attempted to break off parts of the stadium wall to exit, while police said it was due to a "burst gas bottle".

 Politics

-Like other townships in the working suburbs of cities across Zimbabwe, Mbizo has seen its share of political disturbances.
-Since 2000, when the Movement for Democratic Change (MDC) competed in elections, there has been sporadic political violence in many parts of the ward, from section 1 all to section 20.

-As in most acts of political violence, ZANU-PF militia units have been at the forefront of political violence in the township, and the police has stood by without arresting perpetrators of violence.
-Members of the MDC have been kidnapped, had their homes burnt and have been persecuted by the Zimbabwe Republic Police (ZRP) on many occasions.
-Reports of political violence in Mbizo have been reported in 2000, 2002, 2005, 2006, and 2008.
+Since 2000, when the Movement for Democratic Change (MDC) competed in elections, there has been sporadic political violence in many parts of the ward.
+ZANU-PF militia units have been at the forefront of political violence in the township without police intervention.
+Members of the MDC have been kidnapped, have had their homes burnt, and have been otherwise persecuted by the Zimbabwe Republic Police.
+Political violence in Mbizo was reported in 2000, 2002, 2005, 2006, and 2008.

-Sports
+The successor party to the MDC, the Citizens Coalition for Change (CCC), faced similar violence.
+In 2022, Zimbabwean police arrested 16 suspected ZANU-PF supporters over violence at a CCC rally in Mbizo which led to one death.

+Recreation

-Mbizo Stadium is a small stadium and it is used for various activities, from hosting music concerts by popular artists like Alick Macheso, Simon Chimbetu to Tongai Moyo, a native of the town.
-The stadium is located in Mbizo section one, the oldest part of the township.
+Mbizo Stadium is a small stadium in Mbizo 1 used for various activities, including hosting music concerts by popular artists like Alick Macheso, Simon Chimbetu, and Tongai Moyo.
 It has a capacity of about a thousand people.